Sustainable travel tips for kinder travel

 Research sustainable travel companies

 Before choosing a vendor, research how well tourism companies adhere to sustainable business practices.

-EarthCheck is a non-profit which certifies travel and tourism businesses.
+EarthCheck is a non-profit that certifies travel and tourism businesses.

 Friends of the Earth published a report card for cruise ships.

 The Long Run is a non-profit that assesses and lists resorts based on the criteria of conservation, community, culture, and commerce.

 B Corp is a general certification for businesses to report and benchmark their progress on a number of social, environmental, and economic sustainability criteria.

 Purchase souvenirs that are handmade from locally and ethically sourced materials

 You’d be surprised by how many of the trinkets sold in Istanbul’s Grand Bazaar are produced in China.
 Shop around to meet the artisans and buy local, traditional goods.